top of page

 Wicklane: Homes and Construction in One Brand

-Wicklane operates in both residential and construction - two different markets that need the same brand to communicate differently.
-Homes need warmth.
-Construction needs competence.
-The brand needed to be substantial enough to own both.
+Wicklane operates in both residential and construction markets—two different sectors that require the same brand to communicate differently.
+Homes need warmth, while construction demands competence.
+The brand needed to be substantial enough to encompass both.

-The challenge was proving credibility in construction while keeping the warmth that makes the residential side approachable.
-The solution wasn't splitting the difference - it was building a brand system that's solid and adaptable.
+The challenge was proving credibility in construction while maintaining the warmth that makes the residential side approachable.
+The solution wasn't to split the difference; it was to build a brand system that is solid yet adaptable.
 Strong foundations with flexibility on top.

 The design had to feel like something built to last, but also something that evolves.
-Construction expertise + residential care, in one visual identity.
+Construction expertise combined with residential care, all within one visual identity.

 The insight: The best industrial brands aren't trying to appeal to everyone.
-They're building a system that proves competence in their specific space, then letting that competence speak across different contexts.
+They create a system that proves competence in their specific space, allowing that competence to resonate across different contexts.

 Malish + Michel: Bridging Professional Accounting

-But it also needed to signal that they're not a traditional, buttoned-up firm that moved online and called it strategy.
-They're actively engaged with how things are changing.
+However, it also needed to signal that they are not a traditional, buttoned-up firm that simply moved online and called it strategy.
+They are actively engaged with how things are changing.

-The brand balances substance (sophisticated colour story, clear typography, professional form language) with signal (contemporary approach, thoughtful spatial design, the sense that they're designing with intention, not just for tradition).
+The brand balances substance (sophisticated colour story, clear typography, professional form language) with signal (a contemporary approach, thoughtful spatial design, and the sense that they are designing with intention, not just for tradition).

-The insight: In professional services, the brand is your proof of sophistication.
-Make every choice count - not for flash, but for clarity.
+The insight: In professional services, your brand is your proof of sophistication.
+Make every choice count—not for flash, but for clarity.

 Why This Matters

-In the industrial sector, your brand isn't decoration.
-It's your first argument for why someone should hire you.
+In the industrial sector, your brand isn't just decoration; it's your first argument for why someone should hire you.
 Before the pitch.
 Before the portfolio.
 Before anything else.

-If your brand looks dated, your clients assume your thinking is too.
-If your brand looks generic, they assume your work is.
-If your brand feels scattered, they question whether you can actually manage a complex project.
+If your brand looks dated, clients will assume your thinking is as well.
+If your brand appears generic, they will assume your work is too.
+If your brand feels scattered, they will question whether you can manage a complex project.

-Because industrial clients aren't looking for trendy.
-They're looking for capable.
+Because industrial clients aren't looking for trendy; they are looking for capable.
 And capable means you know what you're doing and you're paying attention.

 Your brand is where you prove both.